formsend/nano/README.md

 # **[Nano.to](https://nano.to) is a free payment 'checking' API, built on top of the NANO blockchain.**

-Use this API to create payment Checkout pages (like Stripe Checkout), check for payments, and more.
+Use this API to create payment pages (like Stripe Checkout), Check for payments, and more.
 Accesible from any internet connected device with a modern web browser.
-Anonymous no account or API key required.
+Anonymous, no account or API key required to use.

 Launched **September 15th, 2021**.  **We're still in Beta**.
-API is pretty stable and snappy.
+API is stable.
 More endpoints and complex operations are planned in the future.
+Enterprise planned for late 2022.

 [NANO](https://nano.org) is a fee-less, decentralized crypto currency. **We did not built or own NANO.** We simply built a service on top of it.
 In the process, these public API endpoints were made available.